Black Eyed Susan

 Description Reviews

-The black-eyed Susan is a flowering plant species native to North America.
+The Black-Eyed susan is a flowering plant native to North America.
 Its scientific name is Rudbeckia hirta, and it belongs to the family Asteraceae.

 The plant has bright yellow, daisy-like flowers with dark brown or black centers resembling an eye.
 The flowers bloom from early summer to fall and are popular with bees, butterflies, and other pollinators.
 The plant has rough, hairy leaves that are lance-shaped and grow up to 6 inches long.